 “The wine tour was a really great hospitable experience.
 We did so many memorable experiences that I would love to revisit.” – Kirsten Elsley.

-"It was an amazing experience where we learnt a lot of the background history of Paarl.
+“It was an amazing experience where we learned a lot about the background history of Paarl.
 We loved seeing all the different wine farms and exploring the different flavors and smells from the different places we went and visited.
-We got to make amazing memories with amazing people that we can carry with us forever."- Jamie Steenkamp and Dayla Bacher.
+We got to make amazing memories with amazing people that we can carry with us forever.”- Jamie Steenkamp and Dayla Bacher.

 “From tasting a variety of local wines to experiencing fine dining at a whole new level, this exciting journey was worthwhile.
 We are grateful for the memories that were made and would do it again in a heartbeat.” – Karabo Masilela and Kyle Govindasamy.

 “Wine tour was an educational, fantastic and bonding experience.
 The hospitality and chef students grew closer and we all came to respect each other a lot more.
 Each tasting was spectacular!
 It was the best tour I have ever been on.”- Rebecca Suttie.

 “Wine tour was an amazing experience, it gave me knowledge about different wines and made me appreciate wine more.
 The tour made me realize how wine pairing can improve a guest’s dining experience which I will definitely use in the future in dreams of opening up my own restaurant.”- Remo Marcer.